 Why Do You Need To Speed Up Your Website?

 Is your blog or website a big clunky mess that always seems to load slowly?
-It’s not just you, the load time on your blog can absolutely destroy your “curb appeal” and bring down your blog’s value.
+It’s not just you, the load time on your blog can destroy your “curb appeal” and bring down your blog’s value.
 After experiencing outages here at wparena.com, I’ve decided to switch web hosts.
 However, there are plenty of tricks you can apply to get some oil back in your site’s gears and start seeing more traffic.

 As per the survey, 40% of the people navigate off from the website which takes more than 3 seconds to load.
-When a person lands on your website’s page, it’s the speed that helps in capturing the attention of your visitors and persuades them to explore it further.
+When a person lands on your site’s page, it’s the speed that helps in capturing the attention of your visitors and persuades them to explore it further.
 But if your page responds slowly, you could end up losing your visitors, which is a great loss for your business.
 Google also considers page speed one of the major factors in taking your website at the top of the searches.

 How To Make WordPress Powered Website Faster?